The Pillar Protocol: A 3–Day Sandbag Strength System

 • Shoulder stability

-• Compression strength
+• Compression tolerance

 • Internal shoulder rotators

-• Upper back bracing
+• Upper-back bracing

 • Grip and compression synergy